Video editing at your fingertips

 Video Editing Laptops: A New Generation Approach

-Which laptop you choose again should be based upon your needs, what preferences you have and of course what you’re most comfortable working with.
+When looking for the best laptops for video editing you need to think about yourself.
+Which laptop you choose again should be based upon your needs, what preferences you have, and of course what you’re most comfortable working with.
 The good thing about purchasing a laptop on which to edit videos is that there really is a wide range as far as specs offered and price points.
 For some who may be seasoned professionals subsequently looking to take their game to the next level, then it stands to reason that you may want to invest more money into your workstation.
 Then again, for people who are newly getting into the field, starting out with something cheaper, say under that $1000 mark, could be a good way to go.
 Gauge your interest, see if it is something you wish to pursue and allow yourself to grow from there.

-When looking for your ideal editing laptop, keep in mind that you definitely want to ensure that the model you buy provides portability, a high resolution display, a top notch graphics card, tons of power, ample memory and color accuracy.
+Keep in mind that you definitely want to ensure that the model you buy provides portability, a high-resolution display, a top-notch graphics card, tons of power, ample memory, and color accuracy.
 These are key.
 From there, again, it is about determining what suits your needs the best.
 What is certain is that in 2020 video editing is getting increasingly easier.
-The resources, software, tools and yes laptops available make it so that even amateur footage can come out stunning.
+The resources, software, tools, and yes laptops available make it so that even amateur footage can come out stunning.

-And because you can customize your laptop virtually anyway you want, it can basically grow with you.
+And because you can customize your laptop virtually any way you want, it can basically grow with you.
 Increase your RAM, purchase a better graphics card, you can even upgrade your CPU.
 There are a ton of options for maximizing your laptop purchase and thereby ensuring it can handle all of your video editing projects.
+Best of luck finding your ideal video editing laptop.